dastansam/minimal-exchange-poc/README.md

 - `env` variables

 ## Run
+NOTE: This was mostly tested with testnets, `Ropsten` and `Kovan`.
+So, for the best performance test in this networks.
 Before running the services, make sure your `redis-server` is up.
 Also make sure you have installed all the dependencies:
 ```